shahidzk1/flask_practice/README.md

 # flask_practice
-This repo contains the basics of Flask
+This repo contains the basics of Flask.
+Python above 3.8 is required.